-Transparency Filteration Stability Test tube 'A': The light rays The contents passes No sediments True solution of passes through it. through filter paper settle down and common salt, leaving no residue. the solution The filtrate is clear remains clear. sugar, alum and transparent.
-Test tube 'D': Light rays hardly The contents leave The sediments Sugnancian of pass through residue of chalk settle down Suspension of chalk powder contents. powder on the filter and clear water paper.
-The filtrate is collects above it. clear.
-Test tube 'G': Light rays scatter The content passes No sediment Colloidal in contents of the through filter paper settles down test tube 'C'. leaving no residue and there is no solution of starch on the filter paper change in its and filtrate is consistency. translucent.
+Transparency Filteration Stability Test tube 'A': The light rays The contents passes No sediments True solution of common salt, sugar, alum passes through it. through filter paper leaving no residue.
+The filtrate is clear and transparent. settle down and the solution remains clear.
+Test tube 'D': Light rays hardly The contents leave The sediments Suspension of chalk powder pass through contents. residue of chalk powder on the filter paper.
+The filtrate is clear. settle down and clear water collects above it.
+Test tube 'G': Light rays scatter The content passes No sediment Colloidal solution of starch in contents of the test tube 'C'. through filter paper leaving no residue on the filter paper and filtrate is translucent. settles down and there is no change in its consistency.